Kotlin/dokka/docs/src/doc/docs/developer_guide/plugin-development/sample-plugin-tutorial.md

    `dokkaConfiguration` DSL.
 3. `testInline` function is the main entry point for unit tests
 4. You can pass plugins to be used in a test, notice `pluginOverrides` parameter
-5. You can test Dokka on different stages of generating documentation, the main ones being documentables model generation, pages generation and output generation.
+5. You can write asserts for different stages of generating documentation, the main ones being `Documentables` model generation, `Pages` generation and `Output` generation.
 Since we implemented our plugin to work during `PreMergeDocumentableTransformer` stage, we can test it on the same level (that is `preMergeDocumentablesTransformationStage`).
 6. You will need to write asserts using the model of whatever stage you choose.
-For documentables transformation stage it's documentables, for page generation stage you would have pages, and for output you can have `.html` files that you will need to parse with JSoup (there are also utilities for that).
+For `Documentable` transformation stage it's `Documentable`, for `Page` generation stage you would have `Page` model, and for `Output` you can have `.html` files that you will need to parse with `JSoup` (there are also utilities for that).